ZhenyingZhu/StudyNotes/Interview_SystemDesign.md

 - analytics service
   - Event tracking: for analytics service

+### Chp11: News feed

+Review: 2/20/2025

+- can post a feed
+- see friends' posts: status updates, photos, videos, links, app activity, and likes from people, pages, and groups that you follow.
+- mobile + web app
+- sorted by reverse chronological order
+- at max 5k friends
+- 10M DAU
+-

+P168

 ## System Design Interview The Big Archive

 ### Data base isolation level